 - Now that the shafts have been sorted, stabilized, and individually assigned to a club head, the tipping increment can be decided without the need of “nibbling”.
 I do suggest following the ‘TLT tipping increment guide’ (Registered TLT Clubmakers have this data) of progressive tip cutting – allowing a constant ‘butt to last step’ pattern.

 A perfect slope or curve is simply not attainable – by any system, but a decent rate of change or curve with minor fluctuations is real world.
 Keep in mind that most golfers have a tough time detecting 1/3rd of a flex (3 CPM), where True Frequency Technology® should keep you well within this limit.
 Remember, I am talking total beam length profiling, incorporating butt, mid, and tip sections (not just butt frequencies).
 The final True Frequency Technology® slope or curve is a key factor in driving consistency into your complete set.

 A perfect slope or curve by any system is simply not attainable and is an unrealistic goal.
-Deviation will always exist, be it in your ability to measure or their ability to manufacture (and a combination of both).
+Deviation will always exist, be it in your ability to measure and cut, or their ability to manufacture to tight tolerances, (or a combination of both).
 Fluctuations will exist, so keep your expectation realistic.
-True Frequency Technology® will allow for a far greater amount of consistency to be built into your set.
+True Frequency Technology® will allow a far greater amount of consistency to be built into your set.

 Raw stage sorting through True Frequency Technology® will simplify your high end build efforts and drastically improve the end result, feel and consistency for your player.